 Claire is president of Parents' Choice Foundation and cofounder of Sandbox Summit®.
 She looks for toys and media that will unleash children's interests, and celebrate the fun of learning.

-Claire serves on the selection committee for the National Toy Hall of Fame® at the Strong National Museum of Play® and is a member of the TOTY nomination committee.
-Prior to heading Parents’ Choice Foundation, Claire wrangled the national press corps for Presidential visits, the international press for the 1996 Olympics Broadcasting Unit, produced award-winning film and video projects, served as Deputy Campaign Manager for a U.S. Senate race, and directed large-scale public events.
-Claire lives in a cabin in the middle of the woods in Maryland with her husband and dog Sammy.
+Claire serves on the selection committee for the National Toy Hall of Fame® at the Strong National Museum of Play® and is a member of the Toy of the Year (TOTY) nomination committee for the Toy Industry Association.
+Prior to heading Parents' Choice Foundation, Claire wrangled the national press corps for Presidential visits, the international press for the 1996 Olympics Broadcasting Unit, served as Deputy Campaign Manager for a U.S. Senate race, produced award-winning film and video projects, and directed large-scale public events.
+Claire graduated from Goucher College where she majored in Visual Arts and Political Science.
+She lives in the middle of the woods in Maryland with her husband Tom, and their dog Sammy, aka The Happiest Puppy on the Planet.

 Favorite childhood toys: